tea2code/fantasy-rts/documentation/Kernel.md

 ### IteratorWrapper

-Simple wrapper for iterator pointer which alows usage of interfaces in iterators.
+Simple wrapper for iterator pointer which allows usage of interfaces in iterators.

 ## Module